RocketCommunicationsInc/astro-uxds/_content/components/input-field.md

 An input field can be configured for required input, limited data ranges or specific data formats.
 See [Form and Input Validation](/patterns/forms-and-validation).

-Input Fields have a smaller variant which may be beneficial in layouts where space is at a premium
+Input Fields have a smaller variant which may be beneficial in layouts where space is at a premium.

 ## Examples